amdepaolo/TV-Binge-Calculator/notes.md

 Follow good coding practices.
 Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.

-## Brainstorming ideas
+## Project idea

-- Find the time build a daily schedule, help you figure out your week
-- simple weather app (do you need a coat?)
-- BuildABinge: get an idea of how long it would take to watch a TV Show
+- Binge watch calculator: get an idea of how long it would take to watch a TV Show

-- build a binge
-- user stories
+### user stories

+#### MVP
 - I should type in a name of a tv show and see a list of results (submit event)(iterate over results)
 - from those results I should be able to select a show and get the number of episodes and seasons of that show and average runtime (click event)
 - I should see some brief information about the show
 - I should be able to choose how many episodes a night I want to watch and get a number of sittings to complete (click event)

+#### Stretch goals
 - I should be able to break it down by season
+- I should be able to tell how many episodes I've watched and get accurate results from there
+- Using the current date and the number of episodes I want to watch per night, I should see a date when I will finish
+- I should be able hold onto numbers and keep track when revisiting the app